Setting up Ultra HD/HDR

 We'll show Ultra HD/HDR sports events, TV shows and movies in a picture resolution of 3840 x 2160 pixels at 50 frames per second.
 We recommend watching Ultra HD in 10-bit colour as this will give you the best viewing experience, with smoother colour gradients.

 Not every Ultra HD TV supports 10-bit colour.
 If you're not sure whether your TV supports 10-bit colour, select Find it for me.
 If 10-bit colour is turned on, on your TV, this will be selected otherwise it will select 8-bit colour.

-If you think your TV does support 10-bit colour, you may not have the correct setting enabled in your TV settings.
-We've listed the settings for the most popular TV brands, but if you're not sure which setting it is, check your TV user manual to find out how to enable it.
+If you think your TV does support 10-bit colour, you might not have the correct setting turned on in your TV settings.
+We've listed the name of the settings for the most popular TV manufacturers that need to be turned on.
+But, if you're not sure which setting it is, check your TV user manual or contact your TV manufacturer for more info.

 - Philips: UHD 4:4:4 / 4:2:2 in the HDMI Ultra HD settings.

 If you're seeing an error message when trying to set up Ultra HD/HDR, check the top of the article to make sure you have the right equipment and setup for Ultra HD/HDR first.

 You might need to speak to the manufacturer of your Ultra HD TV for advice on settings and software updates specific to your TV.

 See Watching Ultra HD & HDR on Sky for more information.